-- the proposed site is identified in a Neighbourhood Development Plan or other Development Plan Document as a suitable site for wind energy generation; and - following consultation with local residents, it can be demonstrated that the planning impacts identified can be fully addressed, and therefore the proposal has the backing of the local community. - 6.8.2 Through the questionnaire based survey it was identified that 49% of residents would support a commercial solar farm
+- the proposed site is identified in a Neighbourhood Development Plan or other Development Plan Document as a suitable site for wind energy generation; and - following consultation with local residents, it can be demonstrated that the planning impacts identified can be fully addressed, and therefore the proposal has the backing of the local community.

+6.8.2 Through the questionnaire based survey it was identified that 49% of residents would support a commercial solar farm

-6.8.3 Through the call for sites process, a site was identified to come forward as a commercial solar farm.
-The following policy will guide the future development of this site, and any proposals submitted for further renewable energy throughout the plan period.
+- 6.8.3 Through the call for sites process, a site was identified to come forward as a commercial solar farm.
+The following policy will guide the future development of this site, and any proposals submitted for further renewable energy throughout the plan period. - 6.8.4 Records held by Herefordshire Council suggest that the site is located on a known closed landfill site (Winstow Pit, Burghill).
+Any future planning application will require the applicant to undertake a site investigation to consider the risk from the landfill to the development.